-Amrita offers Live-in-Labs®, an experiential learning program conceptualized for the sustainable development of rural areas to students at Amrita and international universities.
-It is a six credit academic curriculum offered as an elective, spread over two semesters.
+Amrita offers Live-in-Labs®, an experiential learning program conceptualized to address the UN SDGs in rural areas.
+It is a six-credit academic curriculum offered as an elective, spread over two semesters.
 The students travel to villages to identify challenges, devise sustainable interventions and carry out the implementation of the solution.
-Likewise, Colorado State University (CSU) is the academic sponsor of Semester at Sea® program that integrates multiple-country study, interdisciplinary coursework and hands-on field experience for meaningful engagement in the global community.
+Likewise, Colorado State University (CSU) is the academic sponsor of the Semester at Sea® program that integrates multiple-country study, interdisciplinary coursework, and hands-on field experience for meaningful engagement in the global community.
 Over a 100-day voyage on a shipboard campus, students are offered a wide variety of coursework from 20 – 25 fields of study that are integrated with relevant field classes in up to a dozen countries, allowing for an experiential, comparative education that is truly global.
 Students can earn 12-15 academic credits from Colorado State University during the voyage.

 The Amrita Live-in-Labs® students demonstrated their work in the villages through poster presentations.
 They had worked in the villages of Odisha, Bihar, Gujarat and Chhattisgarh and their work focused on the UN SDGs covering the areas of health, waste management, income generation, water and sanitation.
 The presentations threw light on the ground realities of a rural environment and the need for a multidisciplinary team effort and ethnographic research to bring about a sustainable intervention in a village.